cjhdev/dev0001/README.md

 ## How Could This Be Useful?
 You can use this code to easily bridge a PC to a two-wire device using a common dev board.

-## Where Can I Get Client Software?
-I have another repo in the works that implements the client side of PR01.
-Stay tuned.

 ## Build and Install Instructions
 ### Atmega328p
     make clean